SumoLogic/sumologic-documentation/blog-csoar/2023-11-15-application-update.md

 ### Bug fixes
 * Actions: Fixed run action causing page reload when response data is too large.
-* Playbooks: Removed Resource from inputs when selecting an Internal integration when adding or editing a node.
+* Playbooks: Removed Resource from inputs when selecting an Internal integration in add or edit node.
 * Playbooks actions: Fixed boolean values processed as null.
 #### Cloud SOAR
-* Fixed ApiV3 to change incident investigators for incorrect owner ID or if you use Group ID.
+* Fixed ApiV3 change incident owner when using incorrect owner ID or with a Group ID.
 * Fixed "Incident Tools" action Add Note issue.